 Phylogenetic Comparative Methods

-With Natalie Cooper and Emma Dunne
+With Natalie Cooper

 In this workshop we will use phylogenetic comparative methods (PCMs) to fit macroevolutionary models to discrete trait data.
 We will use R to read in phylogenies and trait data, display trait data on phylogenies, estimate ancestral states of discrete traits, and determine the best fitting model of evolution.
 We will also discuss the limitations of these methods.